joaosds/PITransf/README.md

 The main code is adapted from the [Yuanhangzhang98/transformer_quantum_state](https://github.com/yuanhangzhang98/transformer_quantum_state), and from [SOAP](https://github.com/nikhilvyas/SOAP).

-João is thankful for insightful discussions with Yuan-Hang Zhang (also for making his code for the transformer_quantum_state open.source).
+João is thankful for insightful discussions with Yuan-Hang Zhang (also for making his code for the transformer_quantum_state open source).